Advanced Education in General Dentistry

 6/17/03

 All matters of professional ethics and conduct that involve ADE students will be referred to the Judicial Board of the Dental School for adjudication.
-The ethical and conduct standards for student enrolled in ADE programs are identical to the standards of conduct for students enrolled in the pre-doctoral and dental hygiene programs.
+The ethical and conduct standards for students enrolled in ADE programs are identical to the standards of conduct for students enrolled in the pre-doctoral and dental hygiene programs.
 Judicial Board matters are not governed by the policy contained in this document.
 An Advanced Dental Education student who believes he or she has been harassed on the basis of his/her sex shall be referred to the UMB Policy on Sexual Harassment of Students, VI-1.20(B).

 I. Academic Standards

 1. Students in ADE Programs are expected to maintain high levels of academic success.
 Academic dismissal from an ADE Program can result from failure to achieve a Program’s requirements or failure to meet minimal levels of academic achievement as they are defined in the Catalog of the Baltimore College of Dental Surgery.
 Clinical competence in all areas of patient management and treatment constitutes a vital sector of academic achievement.
 A student must maintain a B (3.0) or better overall average to remain in good standing.
-If the student’s performance falls below this level of performance he/she will be placed on academic probation during the following semester.
+If the student’s performance falls below this level of performance, he/she will be placed on academic probation during the following semester.
 In the event that the student’s overall average remains below a 3.0 at the end of the semester of probation, he/she will be dismissed from the Program.
 All failing and incomplete grades must be rectified before a certificate is conferred.

 2. Faculty will provide feedback to students in all matters related to didactic and clinical performance.
 This feedback can be oral or written, but must be in writing, at appropriate intervals, as determined by each Program's accreditation standards noted under "Evaluation."
-Program directors will ensure that each ADE student receives a copy of the Program’s Accreditation Standards as part of the program orientation for new residents.
+Program directors will ensure that each ADE student receives a copy of the Program’s Accreditation Standards as part of the program’s orientation for new residents.

 II.
 Unsatisfactory Performance